 JRSO (Junior Road Safety Officers):

-The school has two JRSOs whose aim is to raise awareness about staying safe on our streets.
+The school has four JRSOs whose aim is to raise awareness about staying safe on our streets.
 They have run a Be Bright Be Seen campaign featuring a focus assembly and competition.
 Future projects include teaching the school about the Green Cross Code, why seatbelts are important and encouraging safe parking outside our school.

 Our children are encouraged to take on a wide range of responsibilities.
 In Year Six applications are invited for the posts of House Captains, Sports Captains, School Council Joint Chair, School Council Secretary, Assembly Monitors and School Librarians.
 Year Six also undertake Young Leaders training so that they may practise their skills of organisation and leadership with the younger children through planning a range of playtime activities.